-Federal law requires that students not be excluded from assessments with the intention of holding schools accountable for the academic performance of all students, with a narrow exception granted to English learners in their first year of instruction in a U.S. school (see above).
-English learners in PARCC states may not be excluded from PARCC summative assessments in ELA/literacy (with the exception of English learners in their first year in a U.S. school) and mathematics assessments.
-English learners whose parents have waived services may not be excluded from state assessments and are still eligible to receive accommodations allowed to English learners on PARCC assessments.
+Federal law requires that students not be excluded from assessments with the intention of holding schools accountable for the academic performance of all students, with a narrow exception granted to ELs in their first year of instruction in a U.S. school (see above).
+ELs in PARCC states may not be excluded from PARCC summative assessments in ELA/literacy (with the exception of ELs in their first year in a U.S. school) and mathematics assessments.
+ELs whose parents have waived services may not be excluded from state assessments and are still eligible to receive accommodations allowed to ELs on PARCC assessments.